 2. How we collect your Personal Data

-2.1 We collect Personal Data directly from you via the Sites or when we meet with you at our sales sites and via other communications between us when you make enquiries with, or purchase a property from us; including:
+2.1 We collect Personal Data directly from you via the Sites or when we meet with you at our sales sites and via other communications between us when you make enquiries with, or purchase a property from us, or when you enter one of our competitions or prize draws; including:

 2.1.1 your name, date of birth, home address(es), home and mobile telephone number(s), email address(es) and employment information;